Harvest InnStay search and booking for campervan travelers in Australia

 We also used logbooks to track a payment interaction’s success for the payment functionality.
 This way, we only synchronized our backend data with the server after receiving a confirmation that the operation really came through.

-Thorough testing is an integral part of the development process at Syndicode.
 For Harvest Inn, we applied the Continuous Integration testing practice and managed to achieve rapid delivery and adherence to the high-quality standards immediately.

 For enhanced ease of maintenance, we adhered to SOLID principles.
 Paired with the functional programming paradigm, they allowed us to improve code accessibility and enable quick changing of the code part without affecting the rest.